Twin-fuselage aircraft: Space launchers

 More recently the idea of a dedicated re-usable large mothership, capable of carrying and launching a spacecraft, has gained interest.
 The twin fuselage configuration offers the advantage of a clean payload area underneath the wing centre section, without the need for exceptional ground clearance beneath the fuselages.

 Early concepts included the Conroy Virtus and Twin-fuselage Lockheed C-5 Galaxy Shuttle transport aircraft of 1974.

 Following the success of the Scaled Composites White Knight prototype the White Knight Two is under development, with the first example being used to flight-test the SpaceShipTwo suborbital passenger craft.

 The Scaled Composites Stratolaunch, informally known as the Roc, has the longest wingspan of any aircraft ever flown, at 385 ft.
 It is owned by Stratolaunch Systems, who are currently developing the air-launched spacecraft envisaged as its payload.

 NASA have flown a scaled-down demonstrator of a rocket-assisted Towed glider air-launch system, in which the laden twin-fuselage mothership is towed to altitude as a glider and released.
 Its rocket engine then ignites, propelling it to a speed and altitude greater than those of the tow plane.
 The payload spacecraft is then released.

 Significant one-offs

 The Fouga CM.88 Gemeaux is constructed from two Fouga CM.8 gliders.
 It was used as an engine testbed for many years, with either a single engine mounted centrally above the wing or twin engines above each fuselage.

 The Boerboon & Coller Yak-110 is an aerobatic type conceived to be eyecatchingly different.
-Featuring twin Yak-55 fuselages with a third, centrally-mounted jet engine, it is the only trimotor cleared for unlimited aerobatics and performs at events in the USA.
+Featuring twin Yak-55 fuselages with a third, centrally mounted jet engine, it is the only trimotor cleared for unlimited aerobatics and performs at events in the USA.

 List of twin-fuselage aircraft

-Types are listed in chronological order of first flight or, for those which never flew, of project announcement.
+Dates given are of first flight or, for those which never flew, of project announcement.